rajkumardas2701/toy-robot-api/README.md

 # Toy-Robot-API

-> This is an API provided as a challenge based on one of the connection on LinkedIn.<br>
+> This is an app built using Rails API concept, provided as a challenge by one of my connection on LinkedIn.<br>
-This App moves Robot on 5X5 surface ensuring it doesn't follow off the surface<br>
+This App moves Robot on 5X5 surface ensuring it doesn't follow off the board<br>

 ## Features
-1. You can place Robot on the 5X5 surface using place key and providing co-ordinates.
+1. You can place Robot on the 5X5 surface using PLACE key and providing co-ordinates.
-2. you can also rotate Robot left and right or move one unit move in the direction robot is facing.
+2. You can also rotate Robot left or right or move one unit move in the direction robot is facing.

 ## Built with
 1. Rails 6.1.4